Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/items.md

 private void CreateBlueprintRune()
 {
-    // Create and add a custom item var rune_prefab = blueprintRuneBundle.LoadAsset<GameObject>("BlueprintTestRune");
+    // Create and add a custom item var runePrefab = BlueprintRuneBundle.LoadAsset<GameObject>("BlueprintTestRune");

-    var rune = new CustomItem(rune_prefab, fixReference: false, new ItemConfig
-        {
-            Amount = 1,
-            Requirements = new[]
-            {
-                new RequirementConfig
-                {
+    ItemConfig runePrefabConfig = new ItemConfig();
-                    Item = "Stone",
+    runePrefabConfig.Amount = 1;
+    runePrefabConfig.AddRequirement(new RequirementConfig("Stone", 1));

-                    //Amount = 1,           // These are all the defaults, so no need to specify
+    // Prefab did not use mocked refs so no need to fix them ItemManager.Instance.AddItem(new CustomItem(runePrefab, fixReference: false, runePrefabConfig));
-                    //AmountPerLevel = 0,
-                    //Recover = false
-                }
-            }
-        });
-    ItemManager.Instance.AddItem(rune);
 }
 ```

 ![Blueprint Rune Item](../images/data/blueprintRuneItem.png) ![Blueprint Recipe Config](../images/data/blueprintRecipeConfig.png)

 As in the example before, our item does not hold the display text we might prefer.
 In order to resolve this you can read our [localization](localization.md) tutorial.

 We have now added two custom items, both of which can be equipped, as well as a custom resource which is used to create items.
 This concludes the items tutorial.
 [Go back to the index](overview.md).